 North Carolina Complaint Procedures and Forms

-If a complaint cannot be resolved through the institution's complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints Unit.
-Please review the Student Complaint Policy, then print and complete the NC Post-Secondary Education Complaint Form (PDF) and submit the complaint to:
+If you were unable to resolve a complaint through the institution's grievance procedures, please review the Student Complaint Policy (PDF), print and complete the Student Complaint Form (PDF), and submit the complaint to:

 c/o Student Complaints